 The jurisdiction in relation to issues and matters pertaining to the tender or any claim arising from the proceeding of conducting it will be conferred only to the competent courts in Jerusalem, Israel.

-This tender is the intellectual property of the Division, which is being forwarded to the bidder for submitting a bid only.
+This tender constitutes the exclusive intellectual property of the Division and is provided solely for the purpose of preparing a bid in response hereto.
 It is not to be used other than for preparing the bidder’s bid.

 The Division undertakes not to make use of the bidder’s bid except for the purposes of the tender.
 The Division undertakes not to disclose the content of the bid to a third party, except for the advisors employed by it, to whom the duty of secrecy will also apply, and except to the extent required in accordance with the provisions of any statute (for example, within the right of reading of the tender documents according to the Mandatory Tenders Regulations).